ziem/remote-is-ok/README.md

-# Remote is OK app
+# 🏗️ Remote is OK app 🧪

-🏗️ Jetpack Compose & Kotlin Coroutines playground 🧪
+This repository contains the Remote is OK app, an Android application created using Kotlin and Jetpack Compose.
+The app is designed to allow users to browse remote job listings fetched from the Remote OK API.

 ![Remote is OK app](/screenshots/remote-is-ok.png)